 Alternatively, you can freeze it unbaked and use it within 1 month.
 Just keep in mind that you will need to bake it for longer when cooking from frozen.
 (About 50-60 minutes at 180°C/356°F) If the top starts to brown too quickly, cover it with foil to prevent burning.

-I hope you enjoy this rich and flavorful Japanese seafood doria recipe!
-If you try it out, I'd love if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
-It's also helpful to share any adjustments you made to the recipe with other readers.
-Thank you so much!
+I hope you enjoy this Japanese Seafood Doria recipe!
+If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
+It’s also helpful to share any adjustments you made to the recipe with our other readers.
+Thank you!

 Seafood Doria (Japanese Rice Gratin)